EGI-Federation/fedcloud-documentation/source/training.rst

 Training infrastructure
 =======================

-The training infrastructure is a resource pool within the EGI Federatec Cloud infrascture providing IaaS as well ass access services (login, application catalogue and application management portal) for face-to-face events, online training courses or self-paced learning modules.
+The training infrastructure is a resource pool within the EGI Federated Cloud infrascture providing IaaS as well ass access services (login, application catalogue and application management portal) for face-to-face events, online training courses or self-paced learning modules.